 3) When the barber is lining up your hairline and he absentmindedly moves the clipper to a sensitive part of your head.

-“Why don’t you just go ahead slit my throat while you’re at it, Sweeney Todd?!” – You, when the barber has almost sliced off your ear more than once.
+“Why don’t you just go ahead slit my throat while you’re at it, Sweeney Todd?!” –

 4) Whenever you accidentally bite your tongue while chewing.